-All covered employees will be required to undergo urine and breath testing if they are involved in an accident with a transit vehicle regardless of whether or not the vehicle is in revenue service that results in a fatality.
-This includes all surviving covered employees that are operating the vehicle at the time of the accident and any other whose performance could have contributed to the accident.
+FATAL ACCIDENTS - A covered employee will be required to undergo urine and breathe testing if they are involved in an accident with a transit vehicle regardless of whether or not the vehicle is in revenue service that results in a fatality.
+This includes all surviving covered employees that are operating the vehicle at the time of the accident and any other whose performance could have contributed to the accident, as determined by the employer using the best information available at the time of the decision.